-Ellen Stone, Sandye Smith, Caitlyn Rogers & Lisa Thompson
+Ellen Stone, Caitlyn Rogers, Sandye Smith, Lisa Thompson & Diane Fitzgerald

 Nicole Kelly, Reading Specialist

-Response to Intervention (RTI) is a tiered approach to providing differentiated support and individual intervention based on a child’s current academic ability.
-At JHS, our teachers provide a variety of approaches to ensure the success of each student.
-When screenings show that interventions are needed, some may take place within the classroom and some may take place outside the classroom with an interventionist.
-RTI happens in 6-8 week cycles, in which progress will be discussed with our RTI team and adjusted at necessary.
+At Jerome Harrison Elementary School, we use Scientific Research Based Instruction (SRBI).
+SRBI is a general education, comprehensive and systematic approach to assessing and instructing students.
+At JHS, our teachers provide a variety of approaches to ensure the success of every student.
+When screenings show that interventions are needed, some may take place within the classroom and some may take place outside the classroom with an interventionist/specialist.
+SRBI occurs in 6-8 week cycles, in which progress will be discussed among our SRBI team and adjusted as necessary.

 Here is a breakdown of support: